-- 35-2.
-A husband or wife shall not be compelled to bear testimony against one another in any court. - 35-3.
-The testimony of more than one witness shall be necessary in order to establish any charge; yet if, in addition to the testimony of one witness, corroborative evidence be produced, the offense may be considered to be proved. - 35-4.
-No witness afterwards to be examined, unless a member of the court, shall be present during the examination of another witness on the same case, if either party object. - 35-5.
-Witnesses shall be examined first by the party introducing them; then cross-examined by the opposite party; after which any member of the court, or either party, may put additional interrogatories.
+35-34.
+The testimony of more than one witness shall be necessary in order to \bullet establish any charge; yet if, in addition to the testimony of one witness, corroborative evidence be produced, the offense may be considered to be proved.

+35-15.
+It belongs to the court to judge the degree of credibility to be attached ● to all evidence.

+35-46.
+No witness afterwards to be examined, unless a member of the court, \bullet shall be present during the examination of another witness on the same case, if either party object.

+35-57.
+Witnesses shall be examined first by the party introducing them; then \bullet cross-examined by the opposite party; after which any member of the court, or either party, may put additional interrogatories.
 No question shall be put or answered except by permission of the moderator, subject to an appeal to the court.
-The court shall not permit questions frivolous or irrelevant to the charge at issue. - 35-6.
-The oath or affirmation to a witness shall be administered by the Moderator in the following or like terms:
+The court shall not permit questions frivolous or irrelevant to the charge at issue.

+35-68.
+The oath or affirmation to a witness shall be administered by the \bullet Moderator in the following or like terms:

-Do you solemnly promise, in the presence of God, that you will declare the truth, the whole truth, and nothing but the truth, according to the best of your knowledge in the matter in which you are called to witness, as you shall answer it to the great Judge of the living and the dead?
+Do you solemnly promise, in the presence of God, that you will declare the • truth, the whole truth, and nothing but the truth, according to the best of your knowledge in the matter in which you are called to witness, as you shall answer it to the great Judge of the living and the dead?